cysouw/diathesis/text/c13_zumInfinitive.md

 - ^* Es ist bekannt, dass ich am Arbeiten gerne bin.
 :::

-### Prepositional subordination
+### Prepositional subordination {#sec:zuminfinitive-subordination}

-Verbs with a governed preposition also show *Präpositionsinfinitiv* constructions.
-However: transparent subordinate constructions.
-Need more separation to be called a new construction.

-=> *bleiben+zum‑Infinitiv*

-no special construction !!!

-Die Bedeutung der Verben *sein/bleiben* scheint sehr lexikal.
-Eher keine spezielle Konstruktion?
-Auch nicht komplett kohärent. teleological "um zu"

-- Er bleibt zum Planen der Reise.
-- Er bleibt zum Essen.
-- Ich bin zum Laufen hier. ?
-Ich bin gestern in Marburg zum Laufen gewesen.
-Ich bin zum Laufen gestern in Marburg gewesen.
-- Ich bin bereit zum Aufhören. ?
-Ich bin zum Aufhören bereit.

-=> *Aktivitätskausativ* (*bringen+zum‑Infinitiv*) {#sec:summary-aktivitatskausativ}

-The ~~Aktivitätskausativ~~ consists of the light verb *bringen* with *zum* and infinitive.
-This diathesis adds a nominative causer to intransitive verbs like *tanzen* 'to dance' [@next a].
-Accusative objects of transitive verbs can only be expressed when incorporated, forming predicates like *Briefeschreiben* 'letter-writing' [@next b].
-Such verbs with incorporated object are arguably intransitives.
+Verbs with governed prepositions show many characteristics of a *Präpositionsinfinitiv*.
+However, I propose to consider them as a different class of constructions.
+By definition (see [@sec:prepositions-identifying-governed-prepositions]), governed prepositions allow for a biclausal subordinate construction with a *da(r)+Präposition* construction, like *reden über* 'to talk about' [@next a].
+Alternatively, many also allow for a similar construction with a subordinate *zu‑Infinitiv* [@next b].
+As a third alternative, only the infinitive can be used [@next c], leading to a construction very close to a *Präpositionsinfinitiv*.
+This is possible with all verbs that have a governed preposition, like *träumen von* 'to dream of' [@nnext a], *hindern an* 'to hinder' [@nnext b] and *klagen über* 'to lament' [@nnext c].

 ::: ex
-a.
-Ich tanze. \
-   Die Musik bringt mich zum Tanzen.
-b.
-Ich schreibe einen Brief. \
-   Sie bringt mich zum Briefeschreiben.
+Sein Vater redet darüber, dass Rauchen ungesund ist.
+Sein Vater redet darüber, nicht mehr zu rauchen.
+Sein Vater redet übers Rauchen.
 :::

-=> [ –N | NA ] *bringen+zum‑Infinitiv* causative (*Aktivitätskausativ*) {#sec:zuminfinitive-bringen-causative}

-Sie bringt mich dazu, dass ich weine.
-Sie bringt mich dazu zu weinen
-Sie bringt mich zum Weinen
-Es ist bekannt, dass sie mich zum Weinen bringt.
-^* Es ist bekannt, dass sie mich bringt zum Weinen.

 ::: ex
-a.
-Ich weine.
-b.
-Sie bringt mich zum Weinen.
+- Ich träume vom Autofahren.^[~~DWDS~~: Zeit Magazin, 16.05.2013, Nr.
+21.]
+- So werden die Cannabispflanzen am Blühen gehindert.^[~~DWDS~~: Die Zeit, 18.06.2015, Nr.
+25.]
+- Übers Altwerden klagte er oft und verhöhnte alles, was kam, ihn zu ehren.^[~~DWDS~~: Die Zeit, 12.07.1956, Nr.
+28.]
 :::

-Patiens als Akkustiv (nur bei antikausative Verben?)

-- Der Stock bricht.
-Er kriegt den Stock zum brechen. (vgl.
-Er bricht den Stock.)
-- Der Mechaniker kriegt die Maschine in Bewegung (vgl.
-Die Maschine bewegt sich.)

-Auch mit *kriegen*?
-Keine gute Beispiele in DWDS!
-Ein Blog-Beispiel:
-- Wie krieg ich meinen O2 surfstick zum laufen?^[~~DWDS~~: kostenloses Netbook-OS Jolicloud.
-Max und Vio's Schreibblog, 2010-02-20.]

-=> [ –NA | NAg ] *bringen+zum‑Infinitiv* causative

-Patiens als Genitiv bei transitive Verben.
+Such a prepositional phrase shows various similarities to a *Präpositionsinfinitiv*, illustrated here with the example *neigen zu* 'to tend to' [@next a].
+First, the preposition and the article cannot be separated into *zu dem* [@next b] and, second, the prepositional phrase cannot be separated from a finite verb in subordinate sentence-final position, e.g. by interspacing them with an adverb like *immer* 'always' [@next c].

 ::: ex
-- Ich besuche meinen Opa.
-- Sie bringt mich zum Besuchen meines Opas.
-- Sie bringt mich zum Schenken des Buches (* an ihm)
+- Der RB-Fan neigt zum Klatschen.^[~~DWDS~~: Die Zeit, 27.04.2014, Nr.
+17.]
+- ^* Der RB-Fan neigt zu dem Klatschen.
+- ^* Es ist bekannt, dass der RB-Fan zum Klatschen immer neigt.

+In contrast to a *Präpositionsinfinitiv*, modification of the infinitive is possible though.
+This is illustrated here with genitives in prepositional constructions with *bringen zu* [@next a] and *abhalten von* [@next b].
+These genitives are actually retained arguments of the verbs in the infinitive.
+For example in [@next b], *vom Besuchen des Spiels* is derived from *sie besuchen das Spiel*, in which *Spiel* 'game' is the object of *besuchen* 'to visit'.

+::: ex
+- Die Stadt […] versucht, ihn auf anderen Wegen [zum Aufgeben des Hofs] zu bringen.^[~~DWDS~~: Die Zeit, 25.10.2017 (online).]
+- Mit erhöhten Ticketpreisen sollten die Hooligans [vom Besuchen des Spiels] abgehalten werden.^[~~DWDS~~: Die Zeit, 04.08.2013 (online).]
 :::

-Agens als Genitiv nur bei dem Vollverb *bringen* (Jemanden irgendwo hinbringen).
-Das ist eine Nominalisierung.

-- Sie bringt mich zum Schwimmen meiner Tochter.
-- vgl.
-Er bringt den Schrank zum Sperrmüll.

-=> *hindern+am‑Infinitiv* Prohibitive (*Prohibitiv*)

-Is this just *hindern an* with a special subordinate clause?

-Ich hindere den Hund daran, dass er wegläuft.
-Ich hindere den Hund daran wegzulaufen
-Ich hindere den Hund am Weglaufen
-^?
-Es ist bekannt, dass ich den Hund hindere am Weglaufen.
-Es ist bekannt, dass ich den Hund am Weglaufen hindere.

-Die Zeit, 18.06.2015, Nr.
-25
-So werden die Cannabispflanzen am Blühen gehindert.

-**Attested Verbs**

-- *atmen, blühen, erkunden, singen, schreiben*

-=> [ –N | NA ] *abhalten+vom+Infinitiv* (*Präventivkausativ*)

-Ich halte dich davon ab, dass du rauchst.
-Ich halte dich davon ab zu rauchen
-Ich halte dich vom Rauchen ab

-Die Zeit, 20.05.2016 (online)
-Die in anderen Ländern bereits üblichen Fotos sollen vor allem junge Menschen vom Rauchen abhalten.

-Die Zeit, 01.12.2010 (online)
-Die Ankündigung der Flugticketsteuer für Deutschland ab 2011 habe die Kunden nicht lange vom Buchen abgehalten.

-Mein Brot ist ganz hübsch geworden und schmeckt uns sehr gut.
-Lamiacucina, 2010-04-08 Tobias kocht!: solange dich das viele bloggen nicht vom kochen abhält…

-=> other

-Ich träume vom Fliegen.

-Wander, Karl Friedrich Wilhelm (Hrsg.): Deutsches Sprichwörter-Lexikon.
-Bd.
-4. Leipzig, 1876.
-4 Wer sich unter die Traufe stellt, muss nicht über das Nasswerden klagen.

-Die Zeit, 12.07.1956, Nr.
-28
-Übers Altwerden klagte er oft und verhöhnte alles, was kam, ihn zu ehren.

-=> examples of ongoing grammaticalisation?
+Summarising, verbs with a governed preposition allow for a construction that is very close to the *Präpositionsinfinitiv*.
+However, governed prepositions with infinitives are transparently related to biclausal subordinate constructions and retain characteristics of biclausality.
+Still, governed prepositions seem to be a good starting point for future developments of new *Präpositionsinfinitiv* constructions.
+What would be needed is a verb with a governed preposition that establishes a new meaning when used with an infinitive.

+A possible example in an early stage of a grammaticalisation could be the verb *denken*.
 The verb *denken* has various slightly different meanings.
 Crucially in the current context, the combination *denken* with the preposition *an* means 'to remember, to not forget' [@next a].
 This preposition *an* is a governed preposition and can be used with a subordinate *daran, dass …* construction [@next b] or a *daran+zu‑Infinitiv* construction [@next c].
 A different meaning for *denken*, viz. 'to plan, to consider', is attested without *an*, but with a *zu‑Infinitiv* [@next d], see also [@sec:zuinfinitiv-denken].
 Now, contradictorily, *denken* with *ans‑Infinitiv* has the meaning 'to plan' [@next e], i.e. it does not have the same meaning as *denken* with *an*.

-This difference could be an early stage of a grammaticalisation in which the meaning of the *denken+ans‑Infinitiv* construction drifts away from the meaning of *denken an* without infinitive.
+The meaning of the *denken+ans‑Infinitiv* construction is thus separated from *denken an*.

 ::: ex
 - Bitte denken an die Kinder!